--Des Alexander, Creative Director at Sibitibi (worked for Hutson at Agency Sacks)
+-Des Alexander, Freelance Creative Director (worked for Hutson at Agency Sacks)

 "I've had the privilege of working with Hutson for several months now.
 His collaborative style of leadership is refreshing and energizing.
 His mantra of "good ideas can come from anywhere" has encouraged employees in other departments to contribute to campaign and new business planning whereas they never would have previously.
 This has fostered an environment that has truly made the work better-everyone has a sense of ownership and pride in what we do.